Just a few of the common questions asked up on the bluff and our “official” answers to these frequently asked questions.

 - CCW, how do you feel about that?

-This one is really easy.
-We all love our guns and are strong supporters of the Second Amendment.
-Many of us have our CCW permits and one of us is even a CCW instructor.
+We are strong supporters of the Second Amendment.
+Many of us have our CCW permits.
 We highly encourage and welcome anyone who has a valid CCW permit to feel free to exercise their right to carry on the premises.
 Keep in mind while you do so that you are expected to live up to the highest standards of this privilege and follow all the applicable laws to the letter.

 - Why do you charge for wine tasting?

-- Why do you have an entertainment cover charge?
+- Why do you have an entertainment cover charge in October?